aaronmsoto/sustainability-demos/carbon-accounting-demos/demo01-aws-carbon-data-lake/README.md

 ## Overview

 Transportation is the second leading cause of global greenhouse gas (GHG) emissions accounting for 8.43 billion MT of carbon dioxide equivalent emissions (CO2e), behind only electricity and heat generation.
 Most of the transportation emissions are attributable to road transportation from cars and trucks.
 Fleet managers responsible for large fleets need to understand their fleet emissions and how to potentially cut carbon and costs from these fleets over time.
 The growing transition from fossil fuel based vehicles towards battery-electric vehicles (BEV) will help reduce emissions and drive down operational costs over time.
-Fleet managers should look to quantify the expected effects of potential fleet decarbonization projects as they relate to quantifiable carbon and cost reduction.
+Fleet managers should look to evaluate the expected benefits of potential fleet decarbonization projects as they relate to quantifiable carbon and cost reduction.

 This carbon accounting demo will work through a scenario that processes a massive fleet dataset to understand carbon and cost tradeoffs and how one might estimate the benefits of potential fleet decarbonization projects.